alexgibson/monosyn/README.md

 Web Audio synthesiser with a Node powered modulation controller.

 Monosyn is a 49 key, monophonic, subtractive synthesizer for desktop browsers.
 It features dual oscillators, biquad filter and envelope controls.
-Connect your mobile device to act as a touch-based realtime filter modulation control.
+Connect your mobile device to act as a touch-based real time filter modulation control.

 Monosyn is built using Web Audio API, Node.js, Express & Socket.io.